AntonellaM/tadaima-coding-test-vue/README.md

 - Form validation with Vue.js: https://travishorn.com/form-validation-with-vue-js-4d2e7ba8d2fc
 - Deploy vue-cli 3 project to github pages: https://medium.com/@Roli_Dori/deploy-vue-cli-3-project-to-github-pages-ebeda0705fbd

-Following the framework instructions, use the following commands for setting up, compiling and run the project:
+According to framework instructions, use the following commands for setting up, compiling and run the project:

 ### Project setup

+In order to previsualize the project, you can just check the following link: https://antonellam.github.io/tadaima-coding-test-vue/

+For further information about coding style and practises, you should:

+* Clone this repository
+* Run:

 ```
 npm install